Home Page

 The beaches in Sitges are, without a doubt, one of its main attractions.
 They are always lively and bursting with people topping up their tans, taking swims and hiring out pedalos.
 For more information on the various beaches that Sitges has to offer, see our guide to the different Sitges beaches.

-For more information on the Sitges beach in general and the services that are on offer, see our Sitges Beach facilities page
+For more information on the Sitges beach in general and the services that are on offer, see our Sitges Beach facilities page.

-Museums in Sitges
+Museums

 Sitges has three main museums which are: